 Essential reading: Top 10 fitness trackers for kids

-The company has recently introduced the Fitbit Ace 2, its second fitness tracker for children.
+Fitbit has recently introduced the Ace 2, its second fitness tracker for children.
 But some of the company’s other wearables can be used by kids, too.
 And if you have a Fitbit yourself, this means you can promote a bit of friendly competition.
 Encouraging one another is a great way to stay motivated.
-Who knows, it might get you moving more as well!

 This is an Alta lookalike that is specifically designed for kids 8 and older.
 The showerproof device automatically tracks steps, active minutes, sleep and provides encouragement to be active.
 It has up to 5 days of battery life and comes in two vibrant colours.

 Because it has an OLED tap display, your kid can see their progress in real time.
 The tracker dishes out rewards for moving with celebratory messages and fun, collectible badges.

 Fitbit has introduced a new family account which allows parents to safeguard their kids’ privacy and stay on top of their activity.
 The Parent view in the Fitbit app lets you navigate between your view and your kid’s view to check on activity and progress.
 It also provides you with a means to manage who your children connect with and what information they see on the OLED display.

 The Ace is a one size fits all affair.
 It is meant for wrists measuring between 125mm and 161mm in length.
 The width of the tracker is only 15mm.